SonarSource/sonar-scanning-examples/doc/jacoco.md

 }
 ```

-The plugin provides `jacocoTestReport` task, which needs to be configured to produce XML report.
+The plugin provides the `jacocoTestReport` task, which needs to be configured to produce an XML report.

 ```
 jacocoTestReport {